envoyproxy/gateway/site/content/en/v1.0.0/contributions/design/config-api.md

 ## Data Plane API

-The data plane is configured dynamically through Kubernetes resources, primarily [Gateway API][gw_api] objects.
-Optionally, the data plane infrastructure can be configured by referencing a [custom resource (CR)][cr] through `spec.parametersRef` of the managed GatewayClass.
+The data plane is configured dynamically through Kubernetes resources, primarily [Gateway API](https://gateway-api.sigs.k8s.io/) objects.
+Optionally, the data plane infrastructure can be configured by referencing a [custom resource (CR)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) through `spec.parametersRef` of the managed GatewayClass.
 The `EnvoyProxy` API defines the data plane infrastructure configuration and is represented as the CR referenced by the managed GatewayClass.
 Key points of this API are:

 * If unreferenced by `gatewayclass.spec.parametersRef`, default parameters will be used to configure the data plane infrastructure, e.g. expose Envoy network endpoints using a LoadBalancer service.
-* Envoy Gateway will follow Gateway API [recommendations][gc] regarding updates to the EnvoyProxy CR:
+* Envoy Gateway will follow Gateway API [recommendations](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.GatewayClass) regarding updates to the EnvoyProxy CR:

   > It is recommended that this resource be used as a template for Gateways.
-This means that a Gateway is based on the
-  > state of the GatewayClass at the time it was created and changes to the GatewayClass or associated parameters are
-  > not propagated down to existing Gateways.
+This means that a Gateway is based on the state of the GatewayClass at the time it was created and changes to the GatewayClass or associated parameters are not propagated down to existing Gateways.

 The initial `EnvoyProxy` API: